thx-ltd/AutoEq/docs/README.md

 THX has standardized upon the **Harman AE/OE 2018 Target** curve as described in the follow-up research paper, [A Statistical Model that Predicts Listeners’ Preference Ratings of Around-Ear and On-Ear Headphones](https://aes2.org/publications/elibrary-page/?id=19436), by **Sean E. Olive**, **Todd Welti**, and **Omid Khonsaripour**.

-_TODO - with an additional 6 dB bass boost at 105 Hz, implemented as a low-shelf filter, for a total of 10 dB bass boost._
+>TODO - clarify level of additional bass boost in dB, noting that the AutoEq default is +6.0 dB at 105 Hz, implemented as a low-shelf filter, for a total of 10 dB bass boost.

 The ability to configure the available filter bands largely matches those available in other enthusiast audio equalization applications, such as Jonas Dahlinger's [EqualizerAPO](https://sourceforge.net/projects/equalizerapo/), or John Mulcahy's [Room EQ Wizard](https://www.roomeqwizard.com/), constrained for our purposes as follows: